What is Dell Apex?

 It features a shared responsibilities model that demarcates the roles played by the customer and Dell on a function-by-function basis.
 Overall, there is an application delivery strategy that enables a customer’s IT team to concentrate on day-to-day operations while Dell looks after the underlying infrastructure for the service.

-Customers find and subscribe to services in an online catalogue available through the Dell Apex Console.
+Customers find and subscribe to services in an online catalog available through the Dell Apex Console.
 Dell can then match services and other technology to deliver the outcomes wanted by the customer.
 This console offers monitoring and management of the subscribed services.
-Customers can create usage and spending reports, status and predictive analytics to anticipate problems.
+Customers can create usage and spending reports, status, and predictive analytics to anticipate problems.
 The hardware managed by Dell can be deployed on-premises or in Equinix colocation sites.

 Apex Cloud Services